cawlin/orca-simple-mac-setup/README.md

-# Setting Up [Orca](https://github.com/hundredrabbits/Orca) on Mac OS
+# Setting Up Orca Live Programming Enviroment on Mac OS for Beginners

 This very simple set of steps will help you get Orca set up and making sounds with a simple software synthesizer.
-This is intended for Mac users who have little knowledge of making music on computers and just need to get the very basics set up.
+This is intended for Mac users who have little knowledge of making music on computers.
 When you complete these steps you will have everythng you need to follow Allieway Audio's [ORCA Sequencer Intro Youtube Video](https://www.youtube.com/watch?v=RaI_TuISSJE&t=116s).

+Here's what we'll cover:

 1. Download Orca
 2. Download a Software Synth